jianghaitao/jianghaitao.github.io/weave_network_test.md

 ./weave run 10.0.1.20/24 -ti --name haitao-19-w-2 \
           -v /home/htj:/home/htj wdc7:latest /bin/bash
 ```
-Note that I mount the host volume so they can share the resources like iperf with the Docker hosts.
+Note that I mount the host directory so containers can share the resources like iperf with their Docker hosts.

 ## Network Latency
-Network latency was tested using the flooded ping for more reliable results.
+Network latency was tested using the flooded ping for more reliable results, e.g. ping -f -c 16 10.0.1.19 from 10.0.1.20.

      | Host - Host | Host - Container | Container - Container
 ---- | ----------- | ---------------- | ---------------------